Holding State Officials Accountable.

 Additionally, in July 2016, CfA released a report entitled Documenting Discrimination, which uncovered how national right wing religious groups – working through smaller local groups – are spearheading the movement to legalize discrimination against LGBT individuals through Religious Freedom Restoration Act (“RFRA”) legislation.
 In Texas, emails from a top staffer in the governor’s office revealed how First Liberty, which bills itself as “the largest legal organization in the nation dedicated exclusively to defending religious liberty for all Americans,” worked hand-in-glove with a Texas group, Texas Values, to advance the state’s RFRA bill.

 In November 2017, CfA filed a lawsuit against Oklahoma officials for failing to release copies of audits and documents related to corruption allegations associated with the management of the Tar Creek Reclamation site.
-While he was serving as the Attorney General of Oklahoma, EPA Administrator Scott Pruitt declined to bring criminal charges in response to an audit that found evidence of criminal wrongdoing at the Tar Creek Reclamation site.
-The Oklahoma Attorney General’s office has fought to prevent the release of this audit.
+While he was serving as the Attorney General of Oklahoma, former EPA Administrator Scott Pruitt declined to bring criminal charges in response to an audit that found evidence of criminal wrongdoing at the Tar Creek Reclamation site.
+The Oklahoma Attorney General’s office fought to prevent the release of the audit, but on April 9, 2018, Oklahoma Attorney General Hunter released the requested documents.
+CfA has since filed two more lawsuits to uncover why these audit documents were kept secret.

 In May 2016, CfA called on Kansas Attorney General Derek Schmidt to investigate former Johnson County Election Commissioner Brian Newby for flagrantly violating Kansas criminal law by submitting false expenses, misusing public funds, and conspiring to cover up his conduct.
 Our complaint detailed how Newby misspent government funds on toys, books, and travel, among other questionable expenses.